bombe-match/bombe-match.github.io/docs/getstarted.md

 ## Submit the binary

-After preparing your binary, you can upload it to our contest website (https://bombe.digitalplaguedoctors.com/submit).
+After preparing your binary, you can upload it to our contest website.
 Each upload will be assigned a version number, with a new version created every time you submit.
 Only the latest version of your binary will be used in the competition.

 ![](assets/submit.png)